Canop/broot/website/docs/conf_verbs.md

 It can be used without explicit argument in which case it takes the selection (for example `:!focus` is equivalent to <kbd>ctrl</kbd><kbd>→</kbd>).

 It can be used with an argument, for example you can go to a specific place without leaving broot by typing ` fo /usr/bin` then <kbd>enter</kbd>.

+You may also want to use it in some cases instead of <kbd>enter</kbd> because it keeps the active filter.

 It serves as base for several built-in commands, like `:home` whose execution is `:focus ~` (`~` is interpreted in broot as the user home even on Windows).